 The New Americans Center is assisting young people who are eligible to apply for DACA, which provides them with legal work authorization and will allow them to obtain a social security card and state identification card.
 To determine whether you are eligible, click on Eligibility for DACA or visit U.S. Citizenship and Immigration Services.
 If you think you are eligible to apply, call the Center at (718) 368-5600 or stop by V-125 to make an appointment.

-The New Americans Center (NAC) provides free immigration law services to Kingsborough Community College students, staff, and the Brooklyn community.
+The New Americans Center (NAC) provides free immigration legal services to Kingsborough Community College and the surrounding Brooklyn communities.

 The Center has an on-site attorney, paralegal and legal assistants with training and expertise in immigration law.
-The staff provides legal information and guidance and assists with the processing of Deferred Action for Childhood Arrival, Citizenship, and Green Card applications.
+The staff provides legal information and guidance and assists with the filing of Deferred Action for Childhood Arrival, Citizenship, and Change of Status applications.
 Individual legal consultations can be scheduled to determine eligibility for immigration benefits and to provide guidance and referrals for more complex immigration matters.